WebShark025/TheZigZagProject/README.md

 Actually I made this to learn python &amp; Telegram bot API

-But now its going furthur than learning python xD
+But now it's going furthur than learning python xD

 Special thanks to Iman Daneshi that gave me the idea to learn python.. lol..